Key Takeaways:

 By knowingly linking to copyright-infringing content, you may be seen as encouraging or inducing others to access and view that illegal content, which contributes to the violation of copyright.

-However, it’s important to note that the element of knowledge is crucial for contributory copyright infringement.
+However, it’s important to note that the element of knowledge is vital for contributory copyright infringement.

 If you link to another site without being aware that it violates copyright, you may not be liable for contributory copyright infringement.